2xrJohann/2xrJohann/README.md

 - 👋 Hi, I’m @2xrJohann
 - 👀 I’m interested in goLang
-- 🌱 ooga booga goLang good
+- 🌱 idk what this seed emoji is but I like GraphQL too
 - 📫 How to reach me: discord!
 Johann#2512

 <!---